mavernon/VBA_EXCEL/README.md

 Gain access to the VBA code editor, to view the form application's VBA codes:

- 1. From the main entry form, select the X icon at the corner of the entry form to close it.
+ 1. From the main entry form, select the X icon at the top-right corner of the entry form to close it.

  2. Select the view tab on the main menu of the remaining workbook interface